-Students may be able to stay in college during the week-long residentials (beginning on the dates noted above, subject to availablity), but this it is not a requirement and you are free to make alternative arrangements.
-The approximate cost of staying in college is £55-£65 per room per night.
+It may be possible to stay in college accommodation during the week-long residentials (beginning on the dates above, subject to availability), but this it is not a requirement and you are free to make alternative accommodation arrangements.

 d) What is the anticipated time commitment for the Programme?